 Do you need to think through the different implications, perhaps?
 Do you want to do some more research on this front?
 How can you make sure that you feel confident and robust in your opinion so that it is still with salt and withstand some critique and different ideas from others?

 You can watch the entire webinar event, for free, by clicking here.

-This month, October 2021, we will be joined by James Moore, a director at Morgan Phillips talent consulting.
-This session will outline how HR leaders can design and implement high impact talent solutions that enable their more comprehensive business strategy to flourish.
+James Moore, the director at Morgan Phillips talent consulting outlines how HR leaders can design and implement high-impact talent solutions that enable their more comprehensive business strategy to flourish.